aibasel-teaching/krummstab/README.md

-# ADAM Feedback Script
+# Krummstab Feedback Script

 The purpose of this script is to automate some of the menial steps involved in marking ADAM submissions.

-The system is made up of three components: the central Python script, `adam-script.py`, and two JSON configuration files, `config-shared.json` and `config-individual.json`.
+The system is made up of three components: the central [krummstab](https://pypi.org/project/krummstab) PyPI project, and two JSON configuration files, `config-shared.json` and `config-individual.json`.

 The shared config file contains [general settings](#general-settings) that need to be adapted to the course that is being taught, but should remain static